sabre-io/sabre.io/source/event/promise.md

     });

 It's not required to return a Promise.
-If another value is returned from either your result or error handler, then `then` will return a Promise that immediately resolves to that value.
+If another value is returned from either your result or error handler, `then` will return a Promise that immediately resolves to that value.

 This makes the previous example 100% functionally identical to this: